HeRCLab/nocsim/README.md

 ## How to build `nocsim`

 The nocsim source code is located in the [src/](./src/) directory, and may be compiled via `make`.
-Note that `libbsd` is required to compile nocsim.
+Dependencies:

+* libbsd
+* readline

+On Ubuntu 18.04: `sudo apt install --yes libbsd-dev libreadline-dev`

 ### Testing `nocsim`